volkerwiegand/scaffold_plus/README.md

 This helper adds "autofocus: true" to an input field in the form view.

+### Add friendly_id to resource
+    rails generate friendly_id
+    rails generate scaffold_plus:friendly_id [attribute]

+This helper depends on the [friendly_id](https://github.com/norman/friendly_id/) gem.
+It adds "extend FriendlyId" to the model and marks the attribute which is to be slugged (default: 'name').
+Currently it is hardcoded to add a 'slug' attribute.

 ### Add geo location to resource
     rails generate scaffold_plus:geocoder_init
     rails generate scaffold_plus:geocoder